P1Analytics/Thesis/README.md

 | | Educators | 120 | University faculty and Post Doc |
 | | Students | 1706 | University students |
 | ....| more to add
+Total : 16 sites and 922 sensors are on the record till 2017/09/13.
+Part of them are newly installed in this year and some have history data from 2015.

 __GAIA Architecture design overview__
  ![archetecture](./image/GAIAarchitecturedesignOverview.jpg?raw=true "")